Goyt Valley Walk Cover Photo

 campervan parked in the goyt valley peak district

 I didn’t take many photos on this first stretch of the hike.
-Partly because I was keen to get going and partly because there wasn’t much worth taking a photo of.
 It’s just vast open moorland with a paved walkway snaking through the landscape.
 Pretty but a bit repetitive.

 It took me about an hour to reach Shining Tor, and it felt manageable.
 Although Shining Tor is a 560-metre peak, the ascent from the car park is just 160 metres at a very gradual incline.